Information-Fusion-Lab-Umass/flare/README.md

 	```
 The results are stored in the directory *outputs/<exp_id>/results/*.

-We are uploading the experiment folder **flare_pretrained/** with the best results here.
+We uploaded the experiment folder **flare_pretrained/** with the best results [here](https://www.dropbox.com/sh/vgrj13a1f0cmmcx/AADm4aHGMbLK7bCc29dsoVqma?dl=0).
 The model
 can be initialized with these pretrained weights by setting
 model.load_model: '../outputs/flare_pretrained/checkpoints/model.pth'
 in the config file.